-On May 28, 2010, the Board of Directors of the Company, upon recommendation of the Audit Committee, amended and restated the Audit Committee Charter, a copy of which is filed herewith as Exhibit 99.1 and is incorporated herein by reference, and will be posted on the Company's website at www.farmerbrosco.com as soon as practicable.
+On May 10, 2011, the Board of Directors, upon recommendation of the Audit Committee, amended and restated the Audit Committee Charter, a copy of which is filed herewith as Exhibit 99.2 and is incorporated herein by reference.
+The Audit Committee Charter will be posted on the Company's website at www.farmerbros.com as soon as practicable.

-Declaration of Quarterly Dividend
+Omission of Quarterly Dividend